 - 3.1 The Town Councils financial year commences on 1 April and ends on 31 March in each year.
 The Town Councils financial business is overseen on a day to day basis by the Town Clerk who is also the Responsible Financial Officer (RFO), who also carries out a monthly financial audit.
-The Town Clerk is supported by a Finance Officer. - 3.2 The Town Councils financial business is governed by its Financial Regulations, which are attached at Appendix A of this document.
+The Town Clerk is supported by a Finance Officer. - 3.2 The Town Councils financial business is governed by its Financial Regulations.
 A review of the Financial Regulations has been undertaken in October 2024.